-The Bahamas Police Commissioner has reported that violent crime has dropped by 22% and overall crime has dropped by 14% in 2018.
-Most of the serious crimes committed in the Bahamas are mainly in and around Nassau (New Providence).
+The Bahamas Police Commissioner has reported that violent crime has dropped by 22%.
+Most of the serious crimes committed in the Bahamas centre largely on Nassau (New Providence).

-Sexual assaults do happen with many occurring around casinos, nightclubs, hotels and even on cruise ships.
-Often many of these incidents have occurred after the consumption of alcohol or drink spiking.
-Some cases have also involved teenage girls holidaying with their families.
+There has also been an increase in assaults including sexual assaults, with many occurring around casinos, nightclubs, outside hotels and even on cruise ships.
+Often many of these incidents have occurred after the consumption of alcohol.

-Violent crime tends to happen mostly in Nassau's "over the hill" neighborhoods, a place where tourists have no business going.
+Violent crime tends to happen most in Nassau's "Over The Hill" neighbourhoods, a place where tourists have no business going.
 The Freeport section of Grand Bahama also attracts its fair share of crime.
-The outer Family or Out Islands, such as Bimini and Abaco, have far less crime than New Providence.
+The outer Family or Out Islands, such as Bimini and Abaco, of the Bahamas have far less crime than New Providence.

-The Bahamas has one of the highest homicide rates in the Caribbean, with the majority of victims being locals.
-Tourists are rarely targeted, however a US traveler was murdered in 2013 in a popular tourist spot.
-Four people were arrested.
+The Bahamas has one of the highest murder rates in the Caribbean (128 people were killed in 2015), the majority of victims are locals, rarely tourists.
+However, a US tourist was murdered in 2013 in a popular tourist spot.

 Drinking and clubbing are popular activities among visitors to the Bahamas, and the addition of alcohol and lowered awareness can increase the risk of crime substantially.

-While the islands are generally considered safe for female travelers overall, it's a good idea to dress modestly as the Bahamas is still a conservative country in many areas.
-This also includes covering up when leaving beach areas.
+While the islands are considered safe for women travelers overall, it's a good idea to dress modestly, as some Bahaman men may suspect you are looking for a partner.

-Always take precautions while out at night to ensure your safety, such as taking a licensed taxi to a club or restaurant rather than walking, particularly in Nassau as the risk of crime increases at night.
-Avoid walking in deserted or poorly lit areas.
+Always take precautions while out at night to ensure your safety, such as taking a licensed taxi to a club or restaurant rather than walking, particularly in Nassau.
+Avoid walking in deserted or poorly lit areas and not walking alone.